Henry Mayo Newhall Foundation

 $25,000

-Hart Union High School District
+Hart Union School District

 For scholarships to college-bound students